 If you are not willing to pay for music, Spotify is your best option.
 While if you are a premium user or are willing to pay for a plan, both platforms are good and have satisfactory quality standards for any listener.
 In this regard, your predilection for podcasts, music videos or the intention that artists obtain a fairer remuneration for their work may be decisive.

-Now, if you are one of those music lovers who rejoice with every nuance, every arrangement and every sound, in the diversity of registers and the space between tracks, Tidal is your platform.
+Now, if you are one of those music lovers who enjoys every nuance, every arrangement and every sound, in the diversity of registers and the space between tracks, Tidal is your platform.
 If you already have countless playlists on Spotify and you don’t plan to leave them behind, don’t worry, you can import them to Tidal through other platforms such as Tune My Music or Soundiiz.
-What, then, is the best?
+Then, what is the best?
 Well, it depends on your tastes, your listening habits and needs.

 You may also like: